 Christmas is one of the most celebrated- and most dreaded- holidays of the year.
 Everything about it- the happy family & friends featured in tv commercials, the cheerful decorations and even the joyful songs- can make a grieving person cringe.
+But what if you don't feel very merry this year?
+How do you even begin surviving Christmas the holiday season?

 Tip #1: Give Yourself Permission